Alaska & the Yukon

 Accommodation Name: Best Western Gold Rush Inn

 Follow the Trail of ‘98 over the same mountains that thousands of determined gold seekers scaled on foot in the dead of winter while heading for the Klondike.
-From Fraser, your Tour Director will suggest an optional train trip on the narrow-gauge White Pass & Yukon Railway to Skagway.
+From Fraser, your Tour Director will suggest an optional scenic train trip on the narrow-gauge White Pass & Yukon Railway to Skagway.
 Otherwise, continue by motorcoach to Skagway.
 Stroll the wooden sidewalks past charming false-front buildings and colorful saloons.
 NOTE: Operation of the White Pass & Yukon Railway to Skagway is subject to seasonal conditions.

 Day 6: Whitehorse,Dawson City

-Location: Whitehorse, Dawson City
+Location: Whitehorse, Five Finger Rapids, Dawson City

 Accommodation Name: Downtown Hotel Dawson City

 Head northwest through the town of Carmacks, once an important supply station for gold seekers on their way to the Klondike.
-A stop at the Five Finger Rapids, a major obstacle to the hordes of fortune seekers that passed this way.
+Stop at the Five Finger Rapids, a major obstacle to the hordes of fortune seekers that passed this way.
 Reach Dawson City, the center of excitement after the first gold strike in the Klondike in 1896, which led to the world’s largest gold rush.
 Tonight, enjoy the high-flying entertainment of Dimond Tooth Gertie’s Saloon, featuring ragtime music, can-can girls, and an old-fashioned casino.

 Day 7: Dawson City